Anushapo-99/CrawlSaver/README.md

 ✅Checkpoint Management: Resume from the last saved URL, page number, or ID.

-✅Flexible Storage Options: Supports text files and SQLite.
+✅Flexible Storage Options: Supports text files and json file.

 ✅Multi-framework Integration: Works with Requests, Playwright, Scrapy, and Selenium.